brianguenter/FastDifferentiation.jl/README.md

 The algorithm can be extended to work with conditionals applied to **FD** variables but the processing time and graph size may grow exponentially with conditional nesting depth.
 A future version may allow for limited conditional nesting.
 See [Future Work](#FutureWork) for a potential long term solution to this problem.

-Expressions graphs with more than ≈10⁵ operations may take a minute or more to differentiate.
+The preprocessing/compilation step for expressions graphs with more than ≈10⁵ operations may take a minute or more.
 This is due to two factors.

 The current code is not memory efficient - it allocates much more than necessary which makes it slower than it should be.
 Future versions will be more memory efficient.